mpt-d/printable-optical-mounts/readme.md

 The objective of this project is to produce a free library of optical components that can be manufactured by users through 3D printing or milling.

 The current scope of the project encompasses a cage system, a post system and various mounts.
-It does not include hard-to-manufacutre components such as lenses, mirrors and filters.
+It does not include hard-to-manufacutre components such as lenses, mirrors and filters

 ### Other Parts